DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 chmod +x /etc/network/if-up.d/inetd.sh
 ```

+> Using _start-stop-daemon_ ensures _inetd_ will only be started when it's not already running.
+This is important if you add a wireless or a second wired Ethernet adapter.

 ### Rebooting to test automatic _inetd_ start-up
 Issue the `reboot` command and wait for the Pi to come back up.